shubham-saudolla/Lilac-Theme/README.md

 ## Lilac for Hyper Terminal

-Lilac theme is also available for the Hyper terminal, [here](https://github.com/shubham-saudolla/hyper-lilac-theme).
+Lilac is also available for the Hyper terminal, [here](https://github.com/shubham-saudolla/hyper-lilac-theme).

 ---